Nicole Lim, J.D.

 Executive Director, Community Relations

-Nicole Lim has earned advanced degrees from the University of California at Berkeley and University of San Francisco School of Law.
+Ms. Lim has more than 14 years of experience in implementing community outreach programs in California on behalf of diverse cultures and communities.
+She received a B.A. from the University of California at Berkeley and a J.D. from the University of San Francisco School of Law.